ravisantoshgudimetla/enhancements-1/CONVENTIONS.md

-a cluster by ensuring operators or operands are spread across multiple nodes using pod [anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#always-co-located-in-the-same-node) rules so that no two pods run on the same node.
+a cluster by ensuring operators or operands are spread across multiple nodes using pod [anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#always-co-located-in-the-same-node) rules so that no two replicas of the same component run on the same node.
 This approach only works for highly-available or compact clusters, where there are multiple nodes.